xgrommx/rx-book/README.md

-## Online book for RxJS documentation yeah
+## Online book for RxJS documentation